philc/book-notes/lifestyle/writing about your life - william zinsser.md

-# Writing About Your Life - Willian Zinsser
+# Writing About Your Life - William Zinsser

 ## Gems